mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 under which stack memory or heap memory are used.
 The primary Go implementation makes some choices based on the fact that allocating on the stack is generally faster than allocation on the heap.

 The builtin `new` function always allocates on the heap.

+Variables declared in functions are typically allocated on the stack unless access to them escapes from the function by return a pointer to it or setting a variable declared outside the function to a pointer to it.

 ## Important Environment Variables